evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 The Li Auto MEGA comes equipped with one sound system option:

-- **Platinum audio system:**: Features 21 speakers and delivers a maximum output of 2160 watts.
+- **Platinum audio system:** Features 21 speakers and delivers a maximum output of 2160 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.